Skip to Main Content

 • When lists rollover in the summer, the latest version of this list will automatically appear in the assigned owner's 'My Lists' tab.
 This helps you to find the list to make edits and publish it list before the start of the next academic year.

 The Centre for Teaching and Learning (CTL) have developed a guide on how to create an effective reading list, which may be useful for planning the structure of your ORLO list.
-Features in ORLO such as setting the reading importance (e.g. essential or recommended reading) and using descriptive section headings should be considered.
+Features in ORLO such as setting the reading importance (e.g. essential or recommended reading) and using clear, descriptive section headings should be considered.